1. Automation#

 Start by creating a PowerShell script containing the following:

-Name it dummy.ps1 and place it in a temp folder on your C: drive (or in any other directory, as long as you remember to adjust the command) of the server, where win-acme is placed.
+Name it dummy.ps1 (or other relevant name) and place it in a temp folder on the C: drive of the server, where win-acme is placed, or in any other directory, as long as you remember to adjust the command.

 Execute win-acme for the first time without using a wildcard certificate.
 You must replace {{acme-directory-url}} to match your configuration.
 You can find the {{acme-directory-url}} here, but it can be found inside TrustView under the Automation menu section.